Medicare in Wyoming

 - Wyoming Department of Health includes the Aging Division, which promotes health, safety and independent choices for Wyoming’s older adults through education.

-- Wyoming Department of Insurance provides information on Medicare Supplement plans, Medicare, Medicaid and long-term insurance.
+- Wyoming Department of Insurance provides information on Medicare Supplement insurance plans, Medicare, Medicaid and long-term insurance.

 - Wyoming State Health Insurance Information Program (WSHIIP) helps seniors and others on Medicare understand their rights.
 Trained counselors promote consumer understanding of Medicare, Medicaid, Medicare supplement and long-term care insurance.